-In this paper, we will present a solution representation method that can largely improve the solution accuracy for the same discretization mesh, so that results of higher quality are obtainable with relatively coarse meshes.
-This is achieved by minimizing the ODE residual error that is integrated over the solution trajectory.
-Section~\ref{sec: OptimizationBasedControl} will provide the background information for solving optimal control problems numerically with the direct collocation method, as well as the issues associated with this.
-Section~\ref{sec: ResidualMinimization} will introduce the fundamental concept of the recently developed residual minimization method for optimal control and motivate the development of the proposed scheme, which will be presented in Section~\ref{sec: ProposedScheme}.
-The benefits of the method will be demonstrated in Section~\ref{sec: ExampleProblem} with two example problems.
-This will be followed by concluding remarks in Section~\ref{sec: conlclusions}.
+We present a solution representation method that can significantly improve the solution accuracy for the same discretization mesh, so that results of higher quality are obtainable with relatively coarse meshes.
+This is achieved by minimizing the ODE residual error integrated over the solution trajectory.
+Section~\ref{sec: OptimizationBasedControl} provides the background information for solving optimal control problems numerically with the direct collocation method.
+Section~\ref{sec: ResidualMinimization} introduces the fundamental concept of the residual minimization method and motivates the development of the proposed scheme, which is presented in Section~\ref{sec: ProposedScheme}.
+The benefits of the method are demonstrated in Section~\ref{sec: ExampleProblem} with two example problems, followed by concluding remarks in Section~\ref{sec: conlclusions}.